ypaulsussman/gdo/src/content/wid/Duolingo UA Refresh.md

 ---
-title: "Things I'd Forgotten about Ukrainian"
+title: "Things I Forgot about Ukrainian"
 date: "2022-03-09"
 tags: ["Language Learning", "Learning", "Ukrainian"]
 description: "Aspects (heh) of the language that Duolingo had reminded me of"